-The last time I saw my Uncle William in person, we discussed a range a topics, one of which was his discharge from the military in the 1960s.
-During a routine physical, it was discovered that he had suffered damage to hearing in one of his ears due to being too close to the 50 caliber machine gun while on patrol in Vietnam.
-As a result, his balance and coordination began to suffer and he was declared not fit for active duty.
+The last time I saw my Uncle William in person, we discussed his time in Vietnam and later discharge from the military in the 1960s.
+During a routine physical, it was discovered that he had suffered damage to hearing in one of his ears due to being too close to the 50-caliber machine gun while on patrol.
+As a result, his balance and coordination began to suffer, and he was declared not fit for active duty.
 He accepted the discharge and found work with the postal service before moving on to the private sector.
 Over the years he has only talked about Vietnam on a handful of occasions and the stories were typically very brief.
 He never went into too much detail but there are couple of stories that made the hair stand up on the back of my neck.
-His experiences are similar to those other other black veterans of the Vietnam War whose struggles have not received the full attention that they undoubtedly deserve.
+His experiences are like those of other black veterans of the Vietnam War whose struggles have not received the full attention that they undoubtedly deserve.
 Wallace Terry (1938-2003) was a journalist and oral historian who conducted interviews with dozens of veterans and chose twenty of them which are the focus of this book.
 It is a detailed look at the life of black soldiers in a war that remains a dark memory in American history.

 Today when we look back at Vietnam, we can clearly see how and why multiple administrations made miscalculations in their approaches to Indochina.
 Washington never seemed to have clear objective and the threat of communist expansion never materialized into the global threat that the west had long feared.
 In fact, the story of Vietnam is an example of paranoia and ego, both of which led to the deaths of more than 58,000 American soldiers and over one million Vietnamese deaths.
 Had Vietnam been a “conventional” war, the attack would have been focused directly on Hanoi with swift and brutal assault.
 But American military forces found themselves constricted in what was permitted as the People’s Army of Vietnam (“NVA”) and National Liberation Front of Southern Vietnam or FNL (“Viet Cong”) stepped up attacks on American forces.
 Washington wanted to end a war that was not supposed to be a war.
 And as one vet in the book puts it: